 - Return the lower portion of your tax statement(s) with your payment.

 - Write your account number(s) on the front of your check or money order to ensure proper credit.

 Division of Assessment, Recording and Taxation

 Portland, OR 97208-2716

 Be sure to mail your payment early enough to be postmarked on or before the due date.
-Mail deposited in USPS collection boxes on the due date may not be post marked on time.
+Mail deposited in USPS collection boxes or at branch offices on the due date may not be postmarked on time.
 If payments are postmarked after the due date, discounts cannot be allowed and interest will be charged.

-Make payments with cash, check or money order at Multnomah County's Tax Office located in Customer Service during our office hours of 9:00 am - 4:30 pm at:
+Make payments with cash, check or money order at Multnomah County's Tax Office Monday through Friday 9 am - 4:30 pm.